 - Forza Horizon 5 – Arcadey racing controls slapped on an absolutely stunning recreation Mexico.
 As fun and free as racers come.
 Prefer English scenery to Mexican vistas?
 Consider picking up the previous entry, Forza Horizon 4, instead.

-- Halo Infinite – It may be brand new, but Master Chief’s latest outing is getting rave reviews.
+- Halo Infinite – Master Chief’s latest outing opens up the world to let them explore at their own pace, and you can even join them in coop!
 Halo games are very welcoming as shooters go, making this a solid starting point.
 Plus, you’ll prepare them for joining you in multiplayer.

 - Sea of Thieves – Set sail and hunt treasures together in online co-op with Rare’s popular path into the pirate life.